Learn about general anesthesia in pediatric dentistry

 If your toddler or younger child is experiencing dental issues but exhibits an extreme fear of the dentist, you may want to consider general anesthesia.
 In fact, some older children fear the dentist as a result of earlier treatment, also making them candidates.

 General anesthesia can allow your child to undergo important dental care treatments and avoid most of the stress and fear.
 And by avoiding trauma at an early age, your child may eventually outgrow their fear of the dentist so that future visits won’t be as difficult.
-Call us today to learn more: 800-717-KIDS.
+Call us today to schedule an appointment: 800-717-KIDS.